- Utah and Local History

-Utah and The Great War The Beehive State and World War I Experience
+Utah and The Great War

-Published in conjunction with the centennial of the United States' entry into World War I, this collection of essays explores the war experience in Utah from the multiple perspectives of soldiers, nurses, and ambulance drivers who experienced the horror of the conflict firsthand and of those on the home front who felt the widespread and varied impact of the war.
-Apart from the many citizens who took active roles in supporting the war effort, some Utah native Americans and an Episcopal bishop, among others, resisted the war.
+Published in conjunction with the centennial of the United States' entry into World War I, this collection of essays explores the war experience in Utah from the multiple perspectives of soldiers, nurses, and ambulance drivers who experiences the horror of the conflict firsthand and of those on the home front who felt the widespread and varied impact of the war.
+Apart from the many citizens who took active roles in supporting the war effort, some Utah Native Americans and an Episcopal bishop, among others, resisted the war.

 These essays help us understand the nature and complexity of the conflict and its impact on Utahns.